paleolimbot/tidypaleo/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-# tidypaleo

-Working with multi-proxy paleo-archive data is inherently difficult.
+Working with multi-proxy paleo-archive data can be difficult.
 There are multiple locations, multiple parameters, and a lot of discipline-specific norms for plot layout and notation.
-This package simplifies a few workflows to promote the use of R and reproducible documents in paleo-based studies.
+This package simplifies a few workflows to promote the use of R for reproducible documents in paleo-based studies.

 ## Installation